-As of Septen nber 30, 2021
+As of September 30, 2023

 Level 1 Level 2 Level 3 Total

 Available-for-sale securities:

-Money market funds \$ 209,026 \$ - \$ - \$ 209,026
+Money market funds \$ 308,354 \$ - \$ - \$ 308,354

-Corporate bonds 190,437 190,437
+Corporate bonds 150,310 150,310

-U.S. government treasuries 54,752 54,752
+U.S. government treasuries 41,138 41,138

-Supranational and sovereign debt 7,453 7,453
+Supranational and sovereign debt 16,792 16,792

-Asset backed obligations 3,885 3,885
+Asset backed obligations 7,115 7,115

+Municipal bonds 7,096 7,096

-Total available-for-sale securities 263,778 201,775 465,553
+Total available-for-sale securities 349,492 181,313 530,805

-Equity Investments 37,581 37,581
+Equity Investments 47,985 47,985

-Derivative financial instruments, net 10,979 10,979
+Derivative financial instruments, net (36,832) (36,832)

-Other liabilities (51,590) (51,590)
+Other liabilities (24,627) (24,627)

-Total \$ 263,778 \$ 212,754 \$ (14,009) \$ 462,523
+Total \$ 349,492 \$ 144,481 \$ 23,358 \$ 517,331

 Available-for-sale securities that are classified as Level 2 assets are priced using observable data that may include quoted market prices for similar instruments, market dealer quotes, market spreads, non-binding market prices that are corroborated by observable market data and other observable market information.
 The Company's derivative instruments are classified as Level 2 as they represent foreign currency forward and option contracts valued primarily based on observable inputs including forward rates and yield curves.
-The Company did not have any transfers between Level 1 and Level 2 fair value measurements during fiscal year 2022.
-Level 3 liabilities relate to certain acquisition-related liabilities, which were generally valued using a Monte-Carlo simulation model and based on estimates of potential pay-out scenarios, valued during fiscal years 2022 and 2021.
-These liabilities were included in both accrued expenses and other current liabilities and other noncurrent liabilities as of September 30, 2022 and 2021.
-The decrease in Level 3 liabilities was primarily attributable to payments of certain acquisition-related liabilities, changes in the fair value recorded in the consolidated statement of income in fiscal year 2022, partially offset by changes recorded against goodwill in connection with recent acquisitions.
-Level 3 assets relate to equity investments, which were valued based on price changes in orderly transactions for similar private investments of the same issuer.
-The increase in Level 3 assets is a result of equity investments made during fiscal year 2022, as well as changes in the fair value was recorded in the consolidated statement of income.
+The Company did not have any transfers between Level 1 and Level 2 fair value measurements during fiscal year 2024.
+Level 3 liabilities relate to certain acquisition-related liabilities, which were generally valued using a Monte-Carlo simulation model and based on estimates of potential pay-out scenarios, valued during fiscal years 2024 and 2023.
+These liabilities were included in both accrued expenses and other current liabilities and other noncurrent liabilities as of September 30, 2024 and 2023.
+The increase in Level 3 liabilities was primarily attributable to new acquisition-related liabilities recorded against goodwill in connection with recent acquisitions, partially offset by payments of certain acquisition-related liabilities and changes in the fair value recorded in the consolidated statement of income in fiscal year 2024.
+Level 3 assets relate to equity investments.
+The decrease in Level 3 assets is mainly a result of changes in the fair value recorded in the consolidated statement of income.